AppsFlyer’s Fraud Report: Fraud decreases by 30% year-over-year.

 At Addict Mobile we have always fought against different types of fraud because they directly impact campaign performances.

 Our analyses are complementary to the tracking tools and allow us to identify fraudulent behavior beforehand.
-These methodology allow our customers to save up to 30% of their invoice (Analysis of the time between installation and action within the app, comparison of IP addresses, installation times, etc…)
+This methodology allow our customers to save up to 30% of their invoice (Analysis of the time between installation and action within the app, comparison of IP addresses, installation times, etc…)

 NEWS